Superar/Puntuguese/README.md

 Additionally, every joke in the corpus has a non-humorous counterpart, obtained via micro-editing, to enable Machine Learning systems to be trained.

+## 🤗 Hugging Face Hub

+The dataset is also available in the [Hugging Face Hub](https://huggingface.co/datasets/Superar/Puntuguese).

 ## General statistics

 The general statistics of the corpus are: